-it is a dynamic force which shapes the way a person looks at the world, his/her thinking about the world, and his/her philosophy of life.
+outward expression of an accumulation of learning and experience shared by a group of people over centuries of development.
+It is not simply a vocal symbol; it is a dynamic force which shapes the way a person looks at the world, his/her thinking about the world, and his/her philosophy of life.
 Knowing his/her maternal language helps a person to know him/herself, being proud of his/her language helps a person to be proud of his/herself.
 The connection between the self and between the self and cultural society is thus maintained.
 However, the further connection between the cultural group and other groups is also maintained.
 The strength of the whole is maintained by the strength of its parts.
-If the Canadian culture is to be strong and flourishing, all of the groups that represent the various cultural differences must be maintained as strong.
+If the Canadian culture is to be strong and flourish, all of the groups that represent the various cultural differences must be maintained as strong.

-To inherit language is to acquire the possibility of understanding the world from a particular cultural perspective as language contains the thought of the people.
-44 Learning to speak a language is equivalent to learning to think in a particular way.
-Language contains the thought of the people and their cultural psychology.
-45 When language is not taught, or when language is not allowed to be spoken, the operant language dominates the worldview of those who are denied the possibility of speaking their language.
+To inherit language is to acquire the possibility of understanding the world from a particular cultural perspective as language contains the thought of the people.44 Learning to speak a language is equivalent to learning to think in a particular way.
+Language contains the thought of the people and their cultural psychology.45 When language is not taught, or when language is not allowed to be spoken, the operant language dominates the worldview of those who are denied the possibility of speaking their language.
 Language may oppress a people through failure to recognize or acknowledge the thought of another.
-It simply be that the thoughts and values are expressed by the minority language do not exist in the dominant language.
-Domination occurs when a group of people fails to experience its language because the dominant language group teaches the minority their beliefs and values through language.
+It does not need to be deliberate oppression.
+It may simply be that the thoughts and values are expressed by the minority language do not exist in the dominant language.
+Domination occurs when a group of people fail to experience the language because the dominant language group teaches the minority their beliefs and values through language.
 Failing to teach the minority language, or even to recognize the language, is to exert control and power.
 In fact, it is possible to control a group of people by preventing them from learning their language.
 Taking away the language is often the first act of the colonizer.
 This results in a group of people disinheriting their language.
 Children lose the privilege of experiencing their own language with its inherent beliefs, and values and ways of thinking.
-This process has been defined by Battiste (2000) as 'cognitive imperialism'.
+This process has been defined by Battiste (2000) as 'cognitive imperialism.'

 Language reflects and expresses the culture, spirit, and philosophy of a people and consequently is the ocean in the world of cultures of people.
 As is the case for all cultural groups, for the Indigenous people, they are their language.
 The Indigenous language is the message.
 In it are embedded a value system and a system of human relationships.
-If the language is destroyed, not only are relationships broken, but also the connection with the Great Spirit, nature and the order of things as values in the Indigenous culture.
-The Indigenous language is a means of transmitting their system of knowledge and wisdom with its accompanying values and beliefs.
-Language is traditional Indigenous education.
-However, traditional Indigenous education comprises more than language as a body of knowledge and wisdom.
-Language also offers the ability to communicate with others, to express values, beliefs, and thoughts.
-When a language is not recognized or is denied, or is simply not taught, people are silenced.
-Their thoughts, values and beliefs are not heard and the knowledge and wisdom of the silenced culture is lost.
-46 The dominant language assumes power by imposing the inherent worldview.
-When this occurs, the people who have lost their language are oppressed by the offending culture.
-Their identity as a people becomes confused.
+If the language is destroyed, not only are relationships broken, but also the connection with the Great Spirit, nature, and the order of things as values in the Indigenous culture.
+The Indigenous language is a means of transmitting their system of knowledge and wisdom